esphome/esphome-docs/cookbook/lvgl.rst

 A numeric input keypad
 ----------------------

-The :ref:`lvgl-wgt-bmx` widget can work together with the :ref:`key_collector` to collect the button presses as key press sequences.
+The :ref:`lvgl-widget-buttonmatrix` widget can work together with the :ref:`key_collector` to collect the button presses as key press sequences.
 It sends the ``text`` of the buttons (or ``key_code`` where configured) to the key collector.

 .. figure:: images/lvgl_cook_keypad.png
     :align: center

-If you key in the correct sequence, the :ref:`lvgl-wgt-led` widget will change color accordingly:
+If you key in the correct sequence, the :ref:`lvgl-widget-led` widget will change color accordingly:

 .. code-block:: yaml